Columbia University College of Dental Medicine

 - Treatment:

-- Treatment of dry mouth aims to alleviate symptoms, stimulate saliva production, and prevent complications.
+- Treatment of bruxism aims to alleviate symptoms, prevent further dental damage, and address underlying causes.
 Treatment options may include:

 - Prevention: